Krugou/JakSurveillance/Readme.md

 > Teacher is now able to delete the ongoing lecture in the attendance room
 >
-> immediate attendees list update after student insert on the attendance room
+> immediate attendees list update after student insert or delete on the attendance room
 >
 > Purging of the attendance room student listing after the lecture has ended
+>
+> Qr Code in attendance room now can be read as any mobile device camera as qr link to selected baseUrl from apihooks

 ## Our Team Members